BNA Vision is an expansion project being undertaken at the Nashville international airport located in Tennessee, US to expand passenger…

 KFIA has two parallel runways capable of accommodating larger aircraft including Airbus A340-600 and Boeing 747-400.
 In 2009, the airport had passenger traffic of 4.1 million and handled cargo of 82,944t.
 The aircraft movements recorded during the year were 41,079.

-Saudi Arabia's General Authority of Civil Aviation (GACA), a part of the Ministry of Defense and Aviation, appointed Netherlands Airport Consultants (NACO) to develop a master plan for the expansion of the airport facilities.
-The master plan design was completed during April 2008 to October 2009.
-NACO in collaboration with DHV and InterVISTAS also conducted non-technical studies such as investigation to increase the non-aeronautical revenues, environmental and financial economic analysis.
+Saudi Arabia’s General Authority of Civil Aviation (GACA), a part of the Ministry of Defense and Aviation, appointed Netherlands Airport Consultants (NACO) to develop a master plan for the expansion of the airport facilities.
+The master plan design was completed between April 2008 and October 2009.
+NACO in collaboration with DHV and InterVISTAS also conducted non-technical studies such as investigation to increase the non-aeronautical revenues, environmental and financial-economic analysis.

 The airport is designed to handle about 12 million passengers and 125,000t of cargo per year.
 The buildings occupy an area of 43km², which is 5.6% of the total airport size.